MicrosoftDocs/winrt-api/windows.applicationmodel/appinstance_getactivatedeventargs_19856196.md

 ## -remarks
 This method gets the same argurments that would be passed in to the *OnActivated* method of the app.

-This method allows the app to its arguments much earlier, in main.
+This method allows the app to access its arguments much earlier, in main.

 This method only returns arguments on its first call.
 Subsequent calls return NULL.